 Love poetry or hate it (btw, you don’t really hate it), Ohio Poet Laureate Dave Lucas is right there with you.

 What’s it like to be a poet laureate?
-I asked Dave Lucas that–and more.
+I asked Dave Lucas that–and more–in this interview over email.
 Here’s what the author, teacher, and “poetry evangelist” had to say.

 Dave, how much does it mean for you to have been chosen as Poet Laureate of Ohio, and what’s up next for 2019?